nonstandarddev/spark/README.md

 ## Architecture

-Broadly speaking, Apache Spark leverages a traditional, intuitive [_master-slave_](https://en.wikipedia.org/wiki/Master%E2%80%93slave_(technology)) architecture,
+Broadly speaking, Apache Spark leverages a traditional, intuitive [_master-slave_](https://en.wikipedia.org/wiki/Master%E2%80%93slave_(technology)) architecture.

+Every cluster is equipped with a 'driver' (the brain that devises a plan based on the input model), a 'cluster manager' (the coordinator that allocates resources on each worker node) and one or more workers, responsible for executing tasks,

 <p align="center">
     <img src="./figures/architecture.png" alt="Architectural diagram of standalone Spark cluster (driver, manager and worker nodes)" width="600">